operator-framework/operator-controller/docs/drafts/developer.md

 ### Installing catalogd

 operator-controller requires
 [catalogd](https://github.com/operator-framework/catalogd).
-Please make sure it's installed, either normally or via their own Tiltfiles, before proceeding.
+Please make sure it's installed, either normally or via its own Tiltfile., before proceeding.
 If you want to use Tilt, make sure you specify a unique `--port` flag to each `tilt up` invocation.

 ### Install tilt-support Repo